Welcome to Spring 2026 season of Federal Way National Little League!

 FWNLL Divisions of Play

-Tee-Ball (league age 4-6)- No Assessment Needed
+Tee-Ball (league age 4-6)- No Assessment Needed.

 Tee-Ball is the entry-level division for children ages 4 to 6 who have never played baseball before.
 Players hit from a tee and the division focuses on teaching the basics of the game in a fun and encouraging environment.
 Everyone in the lineup bats regardless of outs.

-A Ball division is designed for players ages 6 to 7, transitioning from tee hitting to coach pitch.
+A Ball division is for players ages 6 to 7, transitioning from tee hitting to coach pitch.
 Basic baseball rules are introduced, but there is no scoring, walks, or steals.
 Various modifications are implemented to promote skill development.

-AA (league age 7-8)- No Assessment Needed
+AA (league age 7-8)- No Assessment Needed.

 AA is a vibrant division for players aged 7 to 8, featuring a mix of coach and player pitching.
 While basic rules are enforced, there is no scoring, walks, or steals, with additional modifications to encourage player development.